erickampman/baresip-ios/README.md

 Copyright (c) 2010 - 2025 Alfred E. Heggestad and Contributors
 Distributed under BSD license

-## Notes for re-ios (Eric Kampman fork)
+## Notes for baresip-ios (Eric Kampman fork)
 This is not, and is not intended to be, a complete port.
-I need only SIP and RTP support (and encrypted versions thereof.
+I need only SIP and RTP support (and encrypted versions thereof).
 - 2025-03-28 -- libre.a is successfully built.
 See notes.txt for build instructions.

 ![Build](https://github.com/baresip/baresip/workflows/Build/badge.svg)